![]() |

 " A backup to ZIP archive always appends? "

-" I have problems with SynchronEX on local area networsk & Windows XP firewall (XP Pro SP2) "
+" I have problems with SynchronEX on local area networsk & Windows firewall"

-Control Panel -> Network Connections -> Local Area Network ->properties
+Go to: Control Panel -> Network Connections -> Local Area Network -> Properties

 On the General Tab: